kevin-neves/heatmap-with-almost-no-data/README.md

 # Create a heatmap with almost no data at all
 How to create a heatmap by generating data with R and Python.

-In this project, you will be able to generate data in order to crete a heatmap with an awesome resolution.
+In this project, you will be able to generate data in order to create a heatmap with an awesome resolution.

 ## Requirements: